Tour type: Small Group

 This tour also avoids any overnight train journeys, featuring domestic flights with Egypt Air between Cairo-Luxor and Aswan-Cairo.

 Nile cruise boat itineraries are subject to alterations depending on local conditions at the time of travel.
 Some sailing may be done after dark.
 Boats may moor up alongside each other at night, requiring you to cross through other boats to reach the shore.
 On Christmas Eve and New Year’s Eve the cruise boats normally run a special Gala Dinner.
-The cost of this is normally compulsory, whether you attend or not, and is included in our group tour prices, and will be added to private and tailor-made tour quotes as required.
+The cost of this is normally compulsory, whether you attend or not, and is not included in our group tour prices, and will be added to bookings when we receive the final price from the hotels and cruise boats.
+You should budget around USD 80 to USD 180 to cover these dinners.

 Our Egypt tours include a 24-hour airport meet & assist service in Cairo airport, your arrival and departure airport-hotel transfers and all other transfers.
 Our representative will meet you in the immigration hall of Cairo airport before you get to passport control.
 They will assist with visa formalities before helping you collect your luggage and taking you to your hotel.